Diseases & Conditions

 - Failure of screws or rods if a fusion is performed

 - Return of symptoms

 Surgical outcomes.
 Overall, the results of laminectomy with or without spinal fusion for lumbar stenosis are good to excellent in the majority of patients.
-Patients tend to see more improvement of leg pain than back pain.
-Most patients are able to resume a normal lifestyle after a period of recovery from surgery.
+Patients tend to see more improvement of leg pain than back pain, and most people can resume a normal lifestyle after a period of recovery from surgery.